 Subsidence is caused when the soil, usually clay, on which houses are built shrinks or swells, depending on the weather.
 The movement of the ground can cause damage to the property, and the problem is often worsened by extreme weather such as cold snaps, dry summers and heavy rainfall.

 How can I spot subsidence?

-  Cracks appearing on the walls are usually a sign of subsidence but could be caused by other issues.
+Cracks appearing on the walls are usually a sign of subsidence, but they could be caused by something else.
 Your property may be experiencing ‘settlement’, which occurs when a building settles under its own weight.
 This is common in new buildings and extensions.